Deep Empirical Risk Minimization in finance: looking into the future: Overlearning

-More importantly, as discussed above, neural networks may also overperform by getting close to $V^*(\cL_n)$.
-Indeed, if the training data is distinct, any sufficiently deep and wide neural network constructs an approximation $\zeta : \cR \to \cR$ so that $\zeta(Z_1^{(i)})$ is uniformly close to $Z_2^{(i)}$ for each $i$.
-Then, the feedback action $a^*(z_1):= z_1+\zeta(z_1)$ constructed by the neural network achieves an in-sample performance value of $L(a^*;\cL_n)$ which is close to zero.
-As $v^*>0$, this would be overlearning and $a^*$ does not generalize.
-Also on the training set, the action $a^*$ constructed by the network implicitly uses the non-observed demand $Z_2$.}} \end{example}
+Next, consider the utility maximization problem discussed in Example \ref{ex.utility} with one stock.
+Then, for control $\alpha \in \R$ and returns $z=(z_1,z_2)$, $\ell(\alpha,z)= 1- \exp(-\lambda[(1+r)(z_1-r)+\alpha(z_2-r)])$.
+By taking arbitrarily large positions depending on the sign of $z_2-r$, one obtains $V^*(\cL_n)=1$.
+In financial terms, large enough hypothesis spaces anticipate the sign of the random variable $Z_2-r$ by observing $Z_1$ and use it to create numerical arbitrage caused by the obvious non-adaptedness and overlearning on the training data.
+In particular, the trained feedback actions almost achieve a performance value of one, and thus overperform the optimal value $v^*<1$.
+Additionally, in this example, the optimal value obtained by the anticipative controls is also equal to one, $v^*_{nt}=1$, which is consistent with Theorem \ref{t.ant}.

-\begin{example} {\rm{Consider the utility maximization problem discussed in Example \ref{ex.utility} with one stock.
-Then, for a fixed control $\alpha \in \cR$ and given returns $z=(z_1,z_2)$, the cost function is given by $\ell(\alpha,z)= 1- \exp(((1+r)(z_1-r)+\alpha(z_2-r))$.
-Then, the optimal portfolio takes unbounded positions depending on the sign of $z_2-r$.
-Thus, $V^*(\cL_n)=1 = \sup_x u(x)$ for any training set.
-In financial terms, large enough neural networks predict the sign of the random variable $Z_2-r$ by observing $Z_1$ and use this prediction to create a numerical arbitrage caused by the obvious non-adaptedness and overlearning.
-Additionally, on the training data the trained feedback actions almost achieve a performance value of one, thus overperforming $v^*<1$.}} \end{example}
+\begin{remark} {\rm{In closely related studies Pflug and Pichler analyze the dependence of optimization problems on the distribution of the randomness.
+In our terminology, they prove that overlearning implies that the limit of the values obtained by empirical measures do not convergence.
+Motivated by this observation, they carefully define the nested (or adapted) distance among probability measure which yields the continuity of the value function, cf.~Proposition 1 in \cite{PP}.
+A similar observation is also made in Example 7.1 in \cite{BBB}. }}